poridhiEng/poridhi-labs/Poridhi Labs/Redis Labs/Lab 02/README.md

-# Integrate NodeJS application with Redis Cluster
+# Integrate NodeJS Application with Redis Cluster

 This guide provides a detailed process for setting up a Redis Cluster on Amazon Web Services (AWS) and integrating it with a Node.js application.
 It includes everything from provisioning infrastructure using Pulumi to testing the final application for functionality.